 - Harold Luntz et al, Torts: Cases and Commentary (LexisNexis Butterworths, 8th ed, 2017);

 - Carolyn Sappideen and Prue Vines (eds), Fleming's The Law of Torts (Lawbook Co, 12th ed, 2016); and

 - Amanda Stickley, Australian Torts Law (LexisNexis Butterworths, 4th ed, 2016).

-Online LearningMyUni will be used to post announcements, course materials, assignments and quizzes.
+Online LearningMyUni will be used to post announcements, course materials, and assignments.

 Students are expected to check MyUni regularly to keep up-to-date with these materials throughout the course.

 Learning & Teaching Activities

 Learning & Teaching ModesThe course will be taught through lectures supported by interactive problem-solving seminars.
 Students must come to seminars prepared with written answers to problem questions, as all sessions will be conducted on the assumption that the relevant reading and preparation has been completed.